40 of the Best Ways to Homeschool in the Car

 Recite the Books of the Bible

-Simply doing this here and there in the car goes a long way in keeping the books of the Bible memorized in order.
-This translates well to how quickly kids can find those books during Bible study, too.
+Simply doing this here and there in the car goes a long way toward memorizing the books of the Bible in order.
+This also translates well to how quickly kids can find those books during Bible study.

 Have Bible Drills

-For children that can read well, car time is a great time to challenge them to be the first person to find a book of the Bible or a specific verse to read aloud.
-I loved the challenge of Bible drills at church in middle school and find that my children think it’s fun, too.
+For children who can read well, car time is a great time to challenge them to be the first person to find a book of the Bible or a specific verse to read aloud.
+I loved the challenge of Bible drills at church in middle school and see that my children think it’s fun, too.

 Practice Academic Skills in the Car